hlillemark/stable-audio-metrics/README.md

 `stable-audio-metrics` adapted established metrics to assess the more realistic use case of long-form full-band stereo generations.
 All metrics can deal with variable-length inputs.

 ## Installation
-Clone this repository, and create a python virtual environment `python3 -m venv env`, activate it `source env/bin/activate`, and install the dependencies `pip install -r requirements.txt`.
+Clone this repository, and create a python virtual environment `conda create -n stable-audio-metrics python=3.10`, activate it `conda activate stable-audio-metrics`, and install the dependencies `pip install -r requirements.txt`.

 - ***GPU SUPPORT*** –We only support GPU usage, because it can be too slow on CPU.
 - ***TROUBLESHOOTING*** – It might require an older version of cuda because of Openl3 dependencies.
 Try cuda 11.8 if you find it does not run on GPU as expected.